Military & Veterans News

 What Exactly is the GI Bill?

-The GI Bill is a collection of laws that provide money for education to service members, veterans, and their families.
-The two main programs in use today are the Post-9/11 GI Bill and the Montgomery GI Bill.
-Signed into law on June 22, 1944, the Servicemen's Readjustment Act, or original GI Bill, will have been in effect for 81 years as of 2025.
+The GI Bill is a collection of laws providing educational funds to service members, veterans, and their families.
+The two main active programs are the Post-9/11 GI Bill and the Montgomery GI Bill.
+Signed into law on June 22, 1944, the Servicemen's Readjustment Act (the original GI Bill) has been in effect for 82 years as of 2026.

 Is Post-9/11 GI Bill (Chapter 33) the Same as GI Bill 2.0?